josefglatz/hide_sys_template/README.md

 1. Install the extension
 2. There is no second step.
 That's all.

-But you might add your sys_template "record" via TYPO3 hook.
+**For TYPO3 12.4 LTS:** But you might add your sys_template "record" via TYPO3
+hook.
 I prefer  using `b13/bolt` as a counterpart to this extension.
 Both extensions complement each other perfectly.

+**Update for TYPO3 13.4 LTS:** You can use a sys_template record free TYPO3
+instance without using a 3rd-party TYPO3 extension!
+Just use the new site sets and install this extension to prevent your colleagues from adding bored sys_template records!
+You will sleep better ;-]

 ## :star: License